filiphsps/NXTBrowser/README.md

 * SDL_ttf

 ## License
-The "Anyone but Richard M Stallman" License, cause fuck that communist
+The "Anyone but Richard M Stallman" License.
+We're supporters of actual freedom, not communism.